pgaijin66/dea/README.md

 `true` if the email address is a disposable email address.

 `false` if the email address is not a disposable email address.

+## Future plans

+- [ ] Find a way to validate against custom domains as some people use their custom domain base email address

+- [ ] Implement ML for increased accuracy

 ## FAQs